ozgunkarzan/rabbitmq-demo/README.md

 # rabbitmq-demo
-Basic implementation of rabbitmq with spring boot
+Basic implementation of rabbitmq with spring boot for demo purpoes.